Michael Barnes OBE (1932 - 2008):

 Michael Barnes was one of the most significant figures in the arts world in Belfast and Ulster generally - and the leading arts promoter - for over two decades, a leader among those who not only helped maintain a vibrant arts life in Belfast and beyond, but in many ways to expand it and lighten some tenebrous and dangerous years in a troubled city.
 He accomplished this principally in two roles: as Director of the Queen's University Festival, later the Belfast Festival at Queen's, which he led from being a small concern in virtual stasis and red figures to a major international event; and as Director of the Grand Opera House, Belfast, where he turned an venerable theatre slated for demolition into one of the most popular venues in the region, again attracting the best international as well as local performers.
 Though these to an extent intertwined, they were essentially separate and it took a remarkable talent to execute them simultaneously and so successfully.

 Michael James Barnes came from Peckham, south London.
-He won a scholarship to St Alleyn's School, Dulwich, south-east London, where he was awarded all the main prizes in history and verse, and proceeded to Wadham College, Oxford, where he graduated with first class hours in history in 1954.
+He won a scholarship to Alleyn's School, Dulwich, south-east London, where he was awarded all the main prizes in history and verse, and proceeded to Wadham College, Oxford, where he graduated with first class honours in History in 1954.
 He was extremely active in the Wadham Drama Society, of which he was Secretary, and where he was able to indulge and display his enthusiasms for opera, musical comedy, acting, and theatre, whether producing and writing for the stage or appearing on it, both of which he did to high acclaim.
 In 1956 he moved to Edinburgh University as assistant lecturer in modern history; he was an early contributor to the now world-famous Fringe festival in that city.

 He arrived in Belfast in 1961 having been appointed Lecturer in the Department of History.
 He was a popular teacher, his tutorial classes particularly, but his projected PhD thesis on Richard Brinsley Sheridan was never completed (although he published an occasional article), in large part as he was unsurprisingly very interested in the arts life in the University and the city generally.
 In 1962, a student, Michael Emmerson (later manager at RCA Red Label classical records) founded an arts festival in Queen's University, of which Barnes was an enthusiastic supporter, and when in 1968 Emmerson opened a Belfast branch of the National Film Theatre, it was based in Queen's with Barnes as Chairman of the Film Sub-Committee.
 The Queen's Film Theatre began in a lecture theatre, with seats designed for students sitting upright, taking notes on pull-up desks.
 It was the first cinema in Ulster to show films on Sunday (though subject to certain conditions) and flourished; now usually known simply as the QFT, it still occupies the same site in Queen's University, though unrecognisable from its origin - with two screens, the latest in projection technology, and the cineaste's every comfort from luxurious seating to a spacious bar area, and an elegant Victorian entrance instead of a narrow foyer off an bleak alleyway full of bins, which contained some at least of the rubbish there.